 Breakfast, with Hulkspiration, Sierra, Ramen Shaman, and two others whose names I didn’t get (though, one of which had previously also hiked the Appalachian Trail) was a bit slow (the cook was apparently late getting there), but the waitstaff took our drink orders quickly and kept our sodas topped off while we waited.
-The three of us AT veterans talked a bit about the trail, recounting (somewhat in jest) all four views in Virginia we had decided on yesterday at lunch (“Grayson Highlands, MacAfee Knob, Tinker Cliffs, Shenandoah”) and comparing our significantly different experiences with AMC huts in the Whites.
+Us three AT veterans talked a bit about the trail, recounting (somewhat in jest) what we had decided on yesterday at lunch as the the sum total of all four views the AT has Virginia (“Grayson Highlands, MacAfee Knob, Tinker Cliffs, Shenandoah”) and comparing our significantly different experiences with AMC huts in the Whites.
 But, I digress.
 Back to this trail.
 Portions at the cafe were huge (I couldn’t finish all of my breakfast burrito, though Hulkspiration apparently had a bottomless stomach and finished it for me.

-A local in the restaurant was offering rides into Idyllwild, and Hulkspiration, Sierra, and Ramen Shaman were heading into town to take zero, and also to skip the San Jacinto fire closure.
-Me and one other hiker instead got a lift back to the trailhead, so we could continue on to the fire closure, and take the alternate route into Idyllwild.
+A local in the restaurant was offering rides into Idyllwild, and Hulkspiration, Sierra, and Ramen Shaman were heading into town to take a zero, and also to skip the San Jacinto fire closure.
+One other hiker and I instead got a lift back to the trailhead, so we could continue on to the fire closure, and take the alternate route into Idyllwild.